codefresh-io/codefresh-onprem-helm/codefresh/README.md

 Default PostgreSQL image is changed from 13.x to 17.x

 If you run external PostgreSQL, follow the [official instructions](https://www.postgresql.org/docs/17/upgrading.html) to upgrade to 17.x.

+⚠️ ⚠️ ⚠️  16.x version is also supported (17.x version of PostgreSQL is still in preview on multiple cloud providers)

 ⚠️ ⚠️ ⚠️ If you run built-in PostgreSQL `bitnami/postgresql` subchart, direct upgrade is not supported due to **incompatible breaking changes** in the database files.
 You will see the following error in the logs:
 ```